MattRoss34/spring-cloud-config/README.md

 ### Support for Profiles

 As with any Yaml implementation, you can include multiple documents in each Yaml file using `---` as a separator.
 Additionally, this module allows you to define documents that apply to specific 'profiles', same as the 'spring.profiles' concept.
 If you include a `profiles` property in a given yaml document, those properties will only be included in your merged configuration result if any of the given profiles are found in the `options.activeProfiles` array.

+#### Applying Yaml Docs to Multiple Profiles

+You can apply the properties of a Yaml doc to multiple application profiles.
+Just provide a comma separated string of profile names in the doc's `profiles` property, like `profiles: dev1,dev2`.

+#### Excluding Yaml Docs from Profiles

+This module supports the `Not` operator (!) on profiles to provide for excluding configuration properties from specific profiles.
+Just prepend a '!' to the profile name you want to exclude the given yaml doc from, like `profiles: dev1,!dev2`.

 ### Remote Property Sources